diptangshug233/PowerBI_SalesInsights/README.md

 Data Analysis using MySQL:

 We used sample_sales_data.sql for this case study.
+We performed primary analysis of the data using MySQL(sales_insight_analysis.sql).